Ryszard-Trojnacki/java2flow/README.md

 ![Gradle Build](https://github.com/Ryszard-Trojnacki/java2flow/actions/workflows/gradle.yml/badge.svg)

-Library to generate [Flow](https://flow.org/) types from Java classes.
+Library to generate [Flow](https://flow.org/) and [JSDoc](https://jsdoc.app/) types from Java classes.

-This library is for converting JavaBeans (data structures) to Flow types.
+This library is for converting JavaBeans (data structures) to Flow/JSDoc types.
-It can be useful when developing software with Java backend and JavaScript (Flow) frontend.
+It can be useful when developing software with Java backend and JavaScript (Flow/JSDoc) frontend.

 Library uses [Jackson](https://github.com/FasterXML/jackson) to processing JavaBeans, [JavaParser](https://github.com/javaparser/javaparser) for reading JavaDoc from source classes,